Dear reader of ADxS.org, please excuse the disruption.

 Extraversion, which includes approach tendencies, is also reduced in ADHD.

-Agreeableness, which is influenced by the bottom-up control processes, is also reduced in ADHD, especially in hyperactivity, impulsivity and oppositional defiant behavior.
+Agreeableness, which is influenced by bottom-up control processes, is also reduced in ADHD, especially in hyperactivity, impulsivity, and oppositional defiant behavior.

 Openness to experience, which reflects the willingness to accept new experiences, is slightly increased in ADHD, especially in attention and inhibition problems.

-In addition to the Big 5 Five Factor Model, there are other assessment instruments that measure personality traits that correlate in part with those of the Big 5.
+In addition to the Five Factor Model of the Big 5, there are other assessment instruments / personality inventories or tests that measure personality traits that correlate in part with those of the Big 5.
 Where this is the case, we have listed the correlating traits under the respective Big 5 trait and labeled them with the following numbers for the assessment instrument in question.
 We have also listed changes in these traits in ADHD.
 The results are largely congruent.

 (1) Five-factor model